Mahatma Gandhi's ideals must continue to guide actions in ensuring peace and stability around the world: Jaishankar | Politics

 ''Gandhiji is a symbol of non violence, truth and compassion, is a symbol of peace, a symbol (that) reminds us of our duty to make the world a better place for future generations,'' he said.

-He said Gandhi was an uncompromising advocate for peaceful coexistence, non discrimination and pluralism.

-President of the 77th session of the General Assembly Csaba Korosi, who was also present on the occasion, said that Mahatma Gandhi’s lifelong devotion to building peace and eliminating poverty represents the very essence of the United Nations.
+Describing Gandhi as “one of the giants of the modern age”, Guterres said Gandhi is not only a historical figure.
+“His visionary ideas and values, including his concern for justice and social transformation, continue to resonate today.''
+Korosi said that Mahatma Gandhi’s lifelong devotion to building peace and eliminating poverty represents the very essence of the United Nations.

 ''One of history's most transformative figures, his life philosophy has been a great source of inspiration for more than a century,'' he said.